-Deduced attendance deficit hetwood discharge and and are Reduced attendance deficit between disadvantaged and non- disadvantaged Develop the state of the learner.
-To develop the learner is one of the 3 whole-school priorities 2022/23 across the curriculum.
-A new homework policy was launched in September 2022 and is reviewed as part of the enacted curriculum / line management process to ensure consistency of experience.
+A clear homework policy was launched in September 2022 and is reviewed as part of the enacted curriculum and line management process to ensure consistency of experience.

 The SEND team have clear entrance and exit criteria for small group interventions they lead including RWI and reading intervention Interventions to ensure that they are impactful and show that they are working to close the gap between advantaged and disadvantaged pupils.

 A menu of interventions, provided at Tapton, outside of the classroom are data driven and their impact is evaluated.
 Interventions are evaluated for their impact regularly and data is clearly tracked.
 These interventions support PP learners feel supported and successful at Tapton.

 The key interventions supported by the pupil premium strategy include pastoral intervention by the KS3 learning and inclusion coordinator with strategic responsibility for PP students; academic mentoring by the HLTA for metacognition, behaviour and engagement support from the self-regulation and engagement officer and wider pastoral support from the inclusion team at the point of need to ensure that we are responsive and enable us to ensure high levels of behaviour, attitude, effort and engagement from all learners.

 PP pupils participate in the wider school experience, including extra-curricular and super curricular activities.
-Accurate records of attendance of extra and super curricular activities are taken in PD / form time which show that the same proportion of pupils eligible for the pupil premium participate in wider school opportunities as their non-PP peers. donvidos.
-In Feb 2022 75% of non-pp students attended a club at KS3 and 56% of PP pupils at KS3 attended clubs which is a gap of 19%.
+Records of attendance of extra and super curricular activities are taken using unifrog during personal development lessons, which show that the same proportion of pupils eligible for the pupil premium participate in wider school opportunities as their non-PP peers.

+In October 2021 75% of non-pp students attended a club at KS3 and 56% of PP pupils at KS3 attended clubs which is a gap of 19%.
 By June 2022 registers will indicate 65% of PP students are involved in wider opportunity, increasing to 75% by January 2023.

-From September to October 2022 we are seeing good progress in PP attendance at extra and super curricular clubs.
-At KS3 in Half Term 1, overall attendance at clubs was 65% with 45% of attendance by our PP cohort and 68% attendance by our non-PP cohort.
-At KS4 in half term 1, overall attendance at clubs was 45%, with 51% of attendance from our PP cohort and 43% from our non-PP cohort.
+At the end of the academic year 2022-23 60% of our PP cohort in KS4 had attended a club, compared to 69% of our non-PP cohort in KS4.
+In KS3 77% of our PP cohort had attended a club compared to 85% of our non-PP cohort.

 Tapton is a reading school.
-Reading for pleasure is an established part of the form time routine Regular learning walks of form time activity by SLT demonstrate good routines consistently in place across Y7-9 to facilitate reading for pleasure
+Reading for pleasure is an established part of the form time routine.
+We develop the reading fluency of targeted students through a programme of volunteers.

+Regular learning walks of form time activity by the TSAT director of English demonstrate good routines consistently in place across Y7-9 to facilitate reading for pleasure.